natashabatalha/PandExo/docs/installation.rst

 Stellar SEDs
 ````````````
 Likewise, the user may wish to install specific data for use with the PySynPhot package Pandeia uses.
-We will only be using the Phoenix stellar atlas, which can be downloaded `here <ftp://ftp.stsci.edu/cdbs/tarfiles/synphot5.tar.gz>`_.
+We will only be using the Phoenix stellar atlas, which can be `downloaded here <https://archive.stsci.edu/hlsps/reference-atlases/hlsp_reference-atlases_hst_multi_pheonix-models_multi_v3_synphot5.tar>`_.

-More reference files can be downloaded via ftp:

-- ftp archive.stsci.edu
-- username "anonymous"
-- password is your e-mail address
-- cd pub/hst/pysynphot
-- download desired files.

-*Note* that the tar.gz files downloaded from the STScI anonymous FTP site will untar into the directory structure "grp/hst/cdbs", with the actual data files in an assortment of directories under "cdbs". pysynphot (and pandeia) expect that the "PYSYN_CDBS" environment variable will point to the "cdbs" directory.
-As such, you can either move the files out of "grp/hst/" to wherever you would like to store them, or point "PYSYN_CDBS" to "/path/to/data/files/grp/hst/cdbs" in order to allow pysynphot and pandeia to properly detect the reference files.
+Once untarred, the files will produce a directory tree of `grp/redcat/trds`.
+The pandeia.engine uses the contents of the `trds` directory.

+**Environment variable: $PYSYN_CDBS must point to the trds directory (NOT grp)**

-Finally, create your environment variable:
+Create your environment variable:

 .. code-block:: bash

-    echo 'export PYSYN_CDBS="$USRDIR/path/to/data/files/grp/hst/cdbs"' >>~/.bash_profile
+    echo 'export PYSYN_CDBS="$USRDIR/grp/redcat/trds"' >>~/.bash_profile

 Fortney+ 20210  Planet Grid (Optional)
 ````````````````````````````````````````